dvdbisong/kubeflow-for-poets/4_kubernetes.md

 - **controller:** ensure that the desired state of the Kubernetes cluster is maintained.
 The desired state is what is contained in a JSON or YAML deployment file.

 ### Worker Node(s)
 - **kubelet:** the `kubelet` agent runs on each worker node.
 It connects the worker node to the `api server` on the master node and received instructions from it.
-Ensures the pods on the node are healty.
+Ensures the pods on the node are healthy.
-- **kube-proxy:** it is the Kubernetes network proxy thats runs on each worker node.
-Listens to the `api server` and forward requests to the appropriate pod.
+- **kube-proxy:** it is the Kubernetes network proxy that runs on each worker node.
+It listens to the `api server` and forward requests to the appropriate pod.
 Important for load-balancing.
 - **pod(s):** consists of one or more containers that share network and storage resources as well as container runtime instructions.
 Pods are the smallest deployable unit in Kubernetes.

 ## Writing a Kubernetes Deployment File